philsobrepena/ShowVroom/README.md

 If objects are not created in this order, the create forms cannot be properly filled out.

-Here is a diagram simplifying that relationship.

 | Manufacturer -> VehicleModel -> Automobile |

-end of diagram.

-The Sales and Service APIS require Automobile data in order to process their requests.
+The Sales and Service APIs require Automobile data in order to process their requests.
 Data from Automobiles in the Inventory are sent to each microservice every 60 seconds through a poller.

+Below are examples of the list and create pages for the Inventory API

+List Manufacturers:

+ghi/app/public/list-manufacturers.png

+Create a Manufacturer:

+ghi/app/public/create-a-manufacturer.png

+List Models:

+ghi/app/public/list-models.png

+Create a Model:

+ghi/app/public/create-a-model.png

+List Automobiles:

+ghi/app/public/list-automobiles.png

+Create an Automobile:

+ghi/app/public/create-an-automobile.png

 ### Service API
  - Put Service API documentation here

 ### Sales API

+The Sales API allows the user to view lists and create objects.

+The Customers View

+ghi/app/public/customers-view.png

+Add a Customer

+ghi/app/public/add-a-customer.png

+The Salespeople View

+ghi/app/public/salespeople-view.png

+Add a Salesperson

+ghi/app/public/add-a-salesperson.png

+The Sales View

+ghi/app/public/sales-view.png

+Sales by Salesperson View

+ghi/app/public/sales-by-salesperson-view.png

+Add a Sale

+ghi/app/public/create-a-sale.png

 Endpoints for GET | POST | DELETE :

 **NOTE** delete requests require "/<id>" added to the end of the request path.